AnthonyLloyd/CsCheck/Why.md

 A 'long time' could be 60 seconds in CsCheck since examples are run in parallel by default and often millions can be run in this time.

 When a random test finds a bug it will shrink it down to the smallest possible example so you can more easily reproduce and diagnose the problem.
-CsCheck is particularly good at this as it's the only library that can always skrink to the simplest example and reproduce it directly.
+CsCheck is particularly good at this as it's the only library that can always shrink to the simplest example and reproduce it directly.

 ## Gen It